MileHacker Logo

 Seasonal Considerations

 Chinese public holidays bring large crowds and higher prices across China.
-Consider checking specific festival dates when planning your trip to avoid or embrace the busiest times.
+Consider checking specific festival dates as you plan your trip to avoid or embrace the busiest times.

 High Season